wp-plugins/ad-inserter/readme.txt

 == Screenshots ==

-1. This screen shot shows settings for one ad block.
-Up to 8 ad blocks can be configured.
+1. This screenshot shows settings for one ad block.
+Up to 16 ad blocks can be configured.

 == Changelog ==

+= 1.3.0 =
+* Number of ad slots increased to 16
+* New tabbed admin interface
+* Ads can be manually inserted also with {adinserter AD_NUMBER} tag
+* Fixed bug: only the last ad block set to Before Title was displayed
+* Few other minor bugs fixed
+* Few cosmetic changes

 = 1.2.1 =
 * Fixed problem: || in ad code (e.g. asynchronous code for AdSense) causes only part of the code to be inserted (|| to rotate ads is replaced with |rotate|)